Oh Jeong-suk: Biography

-Oh Jeong-suk was born in Wanju, Jeollabuk-do, Korea.
+Oh Jeong-suk was born in Wanju, Zenrahoku-dō, Korea, Empire of Japan.
 She learned the basic pansori from her neighbors when she was young.
 One of her ancestors was master of pansori Oh Sam-ryong.
 She was a member of Wori Gugak Group from the age of 14 to 18.
 She concentrated on mastering pansori and performing at the age of 21, and then she moved to Seoul when she was 23 to learn special parts from Chunhyangga from Kim So-hee.
 In 1962, she apprenticed under the pansori master Kim Yeon-soo and started to learn Chunhyangga, Heungbuga, Sugungga, Jeokbyeokga, Simcheongga, which are all kinds of pansori.
 She died at the age of 73.